-An offence under the Theft Act 1968, the criminal act of robbery occurs when a theft takes place using force, or there is a threat to use force with the intention to steal.
+An offence under the Theft Act 1968, the criminal act of robbery means a theft using force – or a threat to use force with the intention to steal.

-Any element of force must be shown to be associated with the theft to be successfully prosecuted as robbery.
+To be successfully prosecuted as robbery, any element of force must be shown to be associated with the theft.

-Many offences of theft can be classed as robbery, including:
+Many offences can be classed as robbery, including:

 - Street robberies